SkorpioX22/espflashutility/README.md

 - **Python 3.10+**
 - **pip** package manager

-- ~~latest version of ESPtool: https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html~~
-  **(From version v1.1, a valid ESPTool installation will be checked when running the program and will guide the user through an automatic installation process if one is not found.)**
+NOTE: **From version v1.1 a valid ESPTool installation will be checked when running the program and will guide the user through an automatic installation process if one is not found.**

-Install the required Python packages:
+(MANUAL) Install the required Python packages:

 ```bash
 pip install esptool pyserial tk